 The hormones included here are not described with all of their functions.
 Described are only some of the positive and negative functions that are of greatest interest to us in regard to building muscle mass and burning off the excess fat.
 And when we say “a negative characteristic”, it doesn’t mean that those hormones are not necessary for other purposes in the body.

-Hormones have a direct and central influence on your physique, structure, body composition (muscle/fat ratio) and aging.
+Hormones have a direct influence on your physique, structure, body composition (muscles, fat, bones, water) and aging.

 The human body has around 50 hormones.
 Here we will describe those that are of greatest importance to us in regard to weight training, building muscle mass and losing the excess body fat.